 Orange has strict consent rules that must be followed in order to send successfully to their customers.
-It is also important to send relevant content to their customers to keep complaints low, engagement high and to stay off of blacklists.
+It is also important to send relevant content to their customers to keep complaints low, engagement high and to stay off of blocklists.
 While following their best practice guidelines doesn’t guarantee inbox placement, it greatly increases your chances for success.

 - Ensure your IPs are signed up on the Signal Spam complaint feedback loop.
 Senders participating in Return Path’s Certification program receive Signal Spam FBL data upon request.